RotovVM/multi-criteria-regional-zoning/README.md

-# multi-criteria-regional-zoning
-Python desktop tool for multi-criteria zoning of Russian regions and statistical comparison of zone-based groups.

 # Regional Zoning Tool

 Python desktop application for multi-criteria zoning of Russian regions based on selected indicators, with statistical comparison of the best and worst quartile-based groups.